 The modernist era was driven by the normative application of universal aesthetics consistent with a simplistic understanding of the relationship between scientific (thought of largely through mathematical) rationality.
 Just as an engineer could master the laws of nature to create ever more complex machines, the designer could master aesthetic principles and, in her studio, apply them to commercial objects.

 A shift, however, was inevitable.
 In the United States, a focus on more free-market capital led to a rise in the corporation as the fundamental patron for design.
-The need to sell meant that the way the “quality” of a design was measured took a third form: did the consumers of a designed object actually like it?
+The need to sell meant that the “quality” of a design was measured based on a third form: did the consumers of a designed object actually like it?
 Is the quality of a designed artifact determined by a person’s ability to use it?

 “Human Factors” became a more important topic, and designers such as Raye and Charles Eames, employed by the furniture manufacturer, the Herman Miller Corporation, started studying the way humans actually used objects in context.
 Henry Dreyfuss famously turned his attention to ergonomics writing books such as Designing for People (1955) and The Measure of Man (1960).

 By the 1980’s this conception of design’s purpose was gaining traction.
-Don Norman famously published The Design of Everyday things 1)originally titled “The Psychology of Every Day Things” arguing exhaustibly that the quality of a designed artifact came from a user’s ability to understand it.
+Don Norman famously published The Design of Everyday things ((originally titled “The Psychology of Every Day Things”)) arguing exhaustibly that the quality of a designed artifact came from a user’s ability to understand it.

 By the 1990’s the idea has been taken even further.
 In addition to the physical attributes of an individual (which could be measured in a lab), and the behavioral psychology of an individual (which could be understood as universal truths about cognition), designers shifted toward an interest in individual understanding that may vary across different social contexts.
 Design now sought to understand individuals and their mental models at an even deeper level to give them even greater senses of empowerment.
 “Design Research” came into its own as a topic of study and an official profession.